-The city has three property-acquisition programs:
+The City of Chicago has three property-acquisition programs:

 The City of Chicago provides relief for zoning-required parking if your development is near a train station.
 Nationally this is called "transit oriented development" but "transit served location" in the Chicago zoning code.
 The Metropolitan Planning Council has more information on its Transit Oriented Development (TOD) website.
 We show parking lots (in orange) to highlight developable land.